GazzaJ/CI-MS3-W3Recipes/README.md

   Basic profanity filter, analyses user input and replaces any matching profanities with "****"

 ![Profanity Filter](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/profane.jpg)

+7. Flask-SSLify

+Configures the app to redirect all incoming requests to https//

 ### **Features Left to implement**
 I have attempted to provide as much initial functionality in this app' as I can in the time available.
 Despite this there are features I would still like to incorporate in the future: